Feronia (Etruria)

-Feronia or Lucus Feroniae (Φερωνία, Strabo; Λοῦκος Φηρωνίας, Ptolemy) was an ancient town near the present town of Fiano Romano.
-It is located in the plain along the Tiber river, at the foot of Mount Soracte, and was within the ancient territory of Capena.
+Feronia or Lucus Feroniae (Φερωνία, Strabo; Λοῦκος Φηρωνίας, Ptolemy) was an ancient Roman municipium border the present Via Tiberina and Autostrada A1, current Comune of Capena near the present town of Fiano Romano.
+It is located in the plain along the Tiber Valley, at the foot of Mount Soracte, and was within the ancient territory of Capena.
 It began as a sanctuary called Lucus Feroniae in the time of Tullus Hostilius (r.672–640 BC) when it was located in Etruria.

 It was partially excavated when the A1 Rome-Milan motorway which crosses it was built, and the archaeological site is adjacent to that of the ancient Roman Villa dei Volusii.

 History

 Excavations from 1952 show that the town developed around the archaic sanctuary of Lucus Feroniae as a meeting centre and famous market.
-It was located at a obvious communications centre between the Latin, Sabine, Etruscan and Faliscan territories, near the Tiber and via Amerina and at the start of the routes to the Picena and Teramo-Aquilana regions, the future via Salaria and via Caecilia.
+It was located at an obvious communications centre between the Latin, Cures Sabine, Etruscan and Faliscan territories, near the Tiber and Via Tiberina and at the start of the routes to the Picena and Teramo-Aquilana regions, the future via Salaria and via Caecilia.

 Archaeology at the beginning of the 1970s led to the identification of buildings which were related to the forum and were in use during the second half of the 3rd c.
 BC.

 Strabo is the only author who mentions a town of the name, which he calls Feronia; other writers speak of Lucus Feroniae and Feroniae fanum.